denoland/fresh/docs/canary/examples/migration-guide.md

 Middleware, handler and route component signatures have been unified to all look the same.
 Instead of receiving two arguments, they receive one.
-The `Request` object is stored on the context object as `ctx.req`.
+The `Request` object is stored on the context object as `ctx.request`.

 ```diff
 - const middleware = (req, ctx) => new Response("ok");